gavlig/kodiki/README.md

 Workspaces (currently you can have only 1 folder open in Helix) Multiple tabs in terminal
 Experimenting with more effects and 3d

+### Notable differences from Helix Editor

+Added some functionality common for vs-like IDE-s:
+- Word selection by double click
+- Selecting with shift + mouse click
+- Enabled inlay hints by pressing ctrl+alt
+- Added hints on mouse hover (initial implementation is already in Helix Editor, just needed small tweaking)
+- Added minimap
+- Added "current symbol under cursor" field in the status panel
+- Added smart tab indent that matches expected indentation in current line

+Other quality-of-life changes:
+- Added formatting to symbol picker
+- Added insert mode overlay
+- Added avoiding of showing the same completion if it was closed by user in the same cursor position
+- Added initial focus on first completion item to apply it on first press of enter

+### Hotkey changes

+- Added selecting with shift+left/right/up/down/home/end in normal mode
+- Added word deleting with control+del/backspace in normal mode
+- Added control+/ for commenting
+- Removed control+c for commenting
+- Removed control+f/b for scrolling
+- Added control+f for search
+- Added control+c/v for copy/pasting in normal and insert modes
+- Added control+tab for buffer picker.
+Might be not the best choice but works for a migrant from vs-like IDE-s
+- Added alt+left/right for jumping forward/backward in jump list
+- Added control+space for completion suggestions
+- Added control+shift+space for signature help
+- Added control+f for search
+- Added enter for switching to insert mode

 ### Known Issues